US Post Office-Ellenville

 In the 20th century, Ulster County witnessed significant changes.
 It transformed into a popular tourist destination, known for its natural beauty, outdoor recreation, and historic sites.
 The iconic Woodstock Music Festival took place in Bethel, just outside of Ulster County, in 1969, leaving a lasting cultural impact on the region.
 Today, Ulster County continues to thrive as a vibrant community, preserving its history while embracing innovation and progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Ulster County, New York.
+This timeline provides a concise overview of the key events in the history of Ulster County, New York.